Argenté rabbit: Argenté St Hubert

 The Argenté St Hubert weighs approximately 2.72 kg.
 Its under colour is dark blue at the base with an orange intermediate band with narrow top chestnut band.
 Body colour is creamy white interspersed with black guard hairs to give a creamy chestnut shade.

 Champagne d'Argent (US)

 The breed that is recognised by ARBA as the Champagne d'Argent is similar to the breed that is recognised by the BRC as the Argenté de Champagne.

 The Champagne d'Argent weighs 3.6–5.0 kg.
-Color is described thus: "The surface color should be as near the color of skimmed milk, old silver, or light ultramarine (meaning washed out blue) as is possible.
+Color is described thus: "The surface color should be as near the color of skimmed milk, old silver (white/light gray with a slight dark grey tinge), as is possible.
 Fur over entire body should carry a liberal sprinkling of longer black guard hairs.
 It was to have a rich sheen and surface color that was uniform over the usable pelt, with no tinge of brassiness or foreign color."